 Still, there’s a huge difference here: pancakes are awesome, especially with jam.
 Having to redo the whole design project because of some unknown reasons is not.
 Getting your artwork rejected ‘just because’ is like ordering a pie and finding it has no filling (yes, I totally stole that line, and I’m not even ashamed).
 What do you do with it then – who knows?
 You can still eat it, but it doesn’t taste so good, and neither does such a design review.

 Or take another angle on the same thing and imagine you’re playing chess with your granddad.
 Would I know how to use various combinations and strategies if he didn’t explain them to me?
 Nope.
 Would I know that the pawn can become whatever you want when it reaches the other end of the board?
 Nope.
-Would I know that a king in this game is a pathetic miserable piece of a coward that always feels threatened and has almost no use because you constantly have to defend him from the enemy’s queen that wants to checkmate him?
+Would I know that a king in this game is a pathetic, miserable piece of a coward that always feels threatened and has almost no use because you constantly have to defend him from the enemy’s queen that wants to checkmate him?
 I feel like I overdid it a bit, but nope, I wouldn’t know.

 That is why artwork approval in itself is about explaining everything and answering questions – what, why, how, and dozens of others.
-And, just like your grandparents taught you things they know about industry they are familiar with, you have to teach them some new tricks as well.
+And, just like your grandparents taught you things they know about the industry they are familiar with, you have to teach them some new tricks as well.
 And, in the world of design, telling your older folks why they need an instrument for design approval is a very common thing.

 Proofing is simple

 Naturally, any experienced grandma will instantly ask you: “Why don’t you just email it to them or send it via the messenger?
 I do it all the time, nothing problematic either”.
-Now, I’d suggest frowning your brow like a grumpy grandpa would do and reply with a question: “Yeah, but how long does it usually take to clarify all the issues that do not fit the creative brief and make it understandable to the designer.
+Now, I’d suggest frowning your brow like a grumpy grandpa would do and reply with a question: “Yeah, but how long does it usually take to clear all the issues that do not fit the creative brief and make it understandable to the designer.
 I mean… don’t you want to do it faster”?

 Here’s where the interesting part begins because the problem starts to come out.
-Sending everything back and forth causes lots of misunderstanding in creative collaboration because the travelling route of the file usually looks like this:
+Sending everything back and forth causes lots of misunderstanding in creative collaboration because the traveling route of the file usually looks like this:

 Project manager > reviewer > back to project manager > back to reviewer for clarifications > yet again back to project manager > designer, who is likely to have some questions > project owner > reviewer > back to designer > new version created, so guess what – back to project owner again aaaaaand… the cycle repeats itself.

 You can totally do it, sure.
 But does tracking what is actually happening become much easier for a project owner, though?
 Nope, not much.
 Especially when you have to count hours, establish deadlines, control how many versions were made, how many change requests, and so on and so forth.
-You are getting paid for it after all.
+You are getting paid for it, after all.
 And after realizing that, even the grandpa who simply loves playing some table tennis will nod understandingly – the game is fun, but no one likes to be the ball.

 And what if it’s a two-versus-two match?
-What if you have several grandparents reviewing the file and you have to gather all their comments?
-And also, they might send at a different time of a week because they have other things to do – angling, knitting, chilling with mates in a garage with a beer, reading their papers, or playing The Last of Us: Part II on their console.
+What if you have several grandparents reviewing the file, and you have to gather all their comments?
+And also, they might send at a different time of the week because they have other things to do – angling, knitting, chilling with mates in a garage with a beer, reading their papers, or playing The Last of Us: Part II on their console.
 Or they might not notice the email.
 And then what?

 I’ll tell you what happens: proofing becomes complicated.
 You still can do it, no doubt, but in reality, it should be much simpler.